Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/hooks.rst

    Since multiple hooks can work on the same vertices, you can weight the influence of a hook using this property.
 Falloff Type
-   This can be used to adjust the kind of curve that the hook has on the mesh, You can also define a custom-curve to get a much higher level of control.
+   This can be used to adjust the kind of curve that the hook has on the mesh, You can also define a custom curve to get a much higher level of control.
 Uniform Falloff
    This setting is useful when using hooks on scaled objects, especially in cases where non-uniform scale would stretch the result of the hook.